 While many parents and students said that Cordoba’s leadership created an unwelcome environment for the school, Chow said that she thinks that the people coming forward only represented a small group out of the approximately 300 families at SPSM.

-Cordoba and Miyake will remain on leave while LAUSD investigates.
+Cordoba will remain on leave while LAUSD investigates.
 LAUSD officials have not yet responded to interview requests from The Occidental.